mmistakes/minimal-mistakes/_pages/splash_page.md

 intro:
   - show_avatar: true
-  - excerpt: "I'm a Site Reliability Engineer at Sierra Wireless.
+  - excerpt: "I'm a Site Reliability Engineer over 10 years.
 I acquired some knowledge in different area which allow me to better understand things to go ever further.
 I always want to learn more, that's why I created this blog in order to share my knowledge."
 feature_row1:
-  - image_path: /assets/images/bike-building/IMG_4573.jpg
+  - image_path: /assets/images/bike-building/main_1.png
     alt: "placeholder image 2"
-    title: "Do your dream bike yourself"
+    title: "Build your dream bike yourself"
-    excerpt: 'Do your dream bike yourself'
+    excerpt: 'I want to share with you how we can build your own custom bike , top of the line with an affordable price'
     url: /sport/bike-building
     btn_label: "Read More"
     btn_class: "btn--inverse"